WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2020-08/destructuring-and-spread/index.md

 ## What Is Destructuring?

 In simple terms destructuring is a fancy way in JavaScript to break apart arrays and objects.
 It generally allows you to get individual pieces of arrays and objects in less code and opens up a multitude of possibilities.
 This doesn't really sound like much more than syntactical sugar, but this small change actually makes doing many tasks significantly easier.
-Destructuring in arrays and objects is very similar, but it is slightly easier to understand with arrays so I will start by explaining how to destructur arrays.
+Destructuring in arrays and objects is very similar, but it is slightly easier to understand with arrays so I will start by explaining how to destructure arrays.

 ## Destructuring An Array